 As a result, the molecule H-C≡N becomes stabilized.

-If we check the electronegativity of its atoms, the electronegativity of carbon is 2.55, nitrogen is 3.04 and that of hydrogen is 2.2.
+If we check the electronegativity of its atoms, the electronegativity of carbon is 2.55, nitrogen is 3.04, and that hydrogen is 2.2.

 And nitrogen and carbon atoms are at extreme positions and have an appreciable difference in their electronegativity.

-As a result, the nitrogen gains partial negative charge whereas the hydrogen gains partial positive charge.
+As a result, the nitrogen gains a partial negative charge whereas the hydrogen gains a partial positive charge.
 This creates positive and negative poles across the molecule making it a polar molecule.